stevenwdv/fathom-shadow/docs/training.rst

       -y, --layer INTEGER             Add a hidden layer of the given size.
 You can specify more than one, and they will be connected in the given order.
 EXPERIMENTAL.

+      -x, --exclude TEXT              Exclude a rule while training.
+This helps with before-and-after tests to see if a rule is effective.

       --help                          Show this message and exit.